musurca/narwhal/README.md

 sql = SQL("test.db")
 sql.RegisterTables((Vessel,))

-# Do this once when you first create the DB
-sql.CreateTables()
 ```

 To add a new row to the table, simply instantiate the class and call the `Serialize` method.